 The universe (God, goddess, angels, universal consciousness, whatever you want to call it) speaks to me in many different ways.
 I have had dreams, visions, heard a public speaker (complete stranger) reiterate in a talk the exact words of a private conversation I had with a friend earlier that day, seen repeating numbers, and on rare occasions, heard a voice inside my head.
 I cannot count the number of times I have thought of a friend only to have them call or email me soon after.
 So many serendipitous things have happened in my life that I no longer believe in coincidence.
 My family even coined the phrase co-inky-dink years ago in an attempt to make light of these strange occurrences.

-I’ve been getting messages of one kind or another my whole life, but it has taken me some time to really learn to pay attention to them.
-Many were so subtle that they could have easily passed by unnoticed, yet they are the ones that speak the loudest to my soul.
-We all hope that the universe will come through for us in the big stuff (the job, the healing, etc.), but when something small happens just to delight us, well, then we truly experience the whole of the depth and breadth of the love available to us.
+I have been getting messages of one kind or another my whole life, but it has taken me some time to really learn to pay attention to them.
+Many were so subtle that they could have easily passed by unnoticed, yet they were the ones that spoke the loudest to my soul.
+We all hope that the universe will come through for us in the big stuff (the job, the healing, etc.), but when something small happens just to delight us.
+It is then that we truly experience the whole of the depth and breadth of the love available to us.

 It was early, maybe six-thirty in the evening, and I was where I usually was at that time of day, in front of a sink full of dirty dishes.
-My husband stood behind me in the doorway to our kitchen talking at me.
-Apparently he knew the script of our lives as well as I did – he was in his place as much as I was in mine.
-In the background I could hear my two girls arguing over some perceived injustice that one had suffered at the other’s hand.
-I had grown so accustomed to the constant bickering that it was little more than background noise.
+My wasband stood behind me in the doorway to our kitchen talking at me.
+Apparently he knew the script of our lives as well as I did.
+He was in his place as much as I was in mine.
+I could hear my two girls arguing over some perceived injustice that one had suffered at the other’s hand.
+I had grown so accustomed to the constant bickering that it was little more than background noise now.
 They knew I would not choose a victim and had been forced early on to learn to work out their squabbles on their own.
-My husband was another story.
+The wasband was another story.
 He was always the victim.
 Me?
 I was the sounding board.

-Yet even then, I had run out of words.
+Yet even back then, I had run out of words.

-I rinsed the soap down the drain then turned and left the kitchen.
+As the soapy water drained away, I turned and left the kitchen.
 He was likely still standing there talking as I plodded mechanically up the stairs.
 I went through the motions of my nightly routine with my own voice still echoing in my head, “It hurts too much to dream.”
 The truth was, I had never learned to dream about much of anything for myself.
 As a child I was told I had to marry because women needed to be taken care of by a man.
 The church told me I had to obey my husband, follow his dreams, and die to whatever it was I might desire.
-In my mind, there was no room for my dreams, even if I had them.
-In my marriage, there was no room for me.
+In my mind, there was no room for my dreams, even if I could muster any up.
+In my life, there had never been room for me.